-You can also do evening classes for adults if that fits your schedule better.
-There are plenty of organizations and school providing those classes.
-It can help you if you’re in need of the discipline and regular study moments.
+Maybe it’s a good idea to go to evening classes for adults if that fits your schedule better.
+There are plenty of organizations and schools providing those classes.
+It can help you if you need discipline and regular study moments.

 Play around and practice

-This one is basically ‘just do it’.
-Take a camera with you and just photograph anything and everything you see and encounter.
-This way you get to know your gear, your eye, and you can train your reflexes, sights, and vision.
+This one is basically ‘just do it.’
+Take a camera with you and photograph anything and everything you see and encounter.
+This way, you get to know your gear, your eye, and you can train your reflexes, sights, and vision.

 Read books about photography

-You can vary between the informative books explaining you certain principles, and teaching you how to make a composition.
-You can also just buy books from famous photographers and look at their work.
-How they compose certain scenes.
-Learn photography from the pro’s, right?
+You can vary between the informative books explaining to you certain principles and how to make a composition.
+You can also buy books from famous photographers and look at how they compose certain scenes.
+Learn photography from the pros.

 Network and do shoots together

-Finding other photographers via various channels, becoming friends and doing shoots together is a very educational activity.
-You can see how others photograph a certain object.
-While you are there too.
-You can compare what they are doing with your instincts.
+Finding other photographers via various channels, becoming friends, and doing shoots together is very educational.
+You can see how others photograph a certain object while you are there too.
+You can compare what they are doing to your instincts.
 I think this is the most social and fun way to learn photography.

 The online places to learn photography

-We all have lazy days where we just don’t want to get out of bed, the couch, or your study.
-That’s okay because you can also learn more of photography from the comfort of your own house.
+We all have lazy days where we don’t want to get out of bed, the couch, or your study.
+That’s okay because you can also learn more about photography from the comfort of your own house.
 Just take your smartphone, tablet, or laptop and get started.

 There are a lot of websites where you can buy and download courses.
 Udemy is one of the more popular ones.
-You also have skillshare, and linda.com.
-All websites help you get better in a skill of your choice.
+You also have Skillshare and linda.com.
+All websites help you get better at the skill of your choice.
 Just go to the photography section, find a course that fits your goals and get to learning!

 Subscribe on YouTube channels

 There are so many YouTube channels these days!
-Which also means there are plenty of them discussing photography in all its forms.
+This also means there are plenty of them discussing photography in all its forms.

-Another medium that’s popular online these days are podcasts.
-In short episodes, like YouTube video’s, you get the gist of a certain facet of photography.
-It’s nice to just walk around the house with your earbuds in, listening to an expert tell you all about photography.
+Another medium that’s popular online these days is podcasts.
+In short episodes, like YouTube videos, you get the gist of a certain facet of photography.
+It’s nice to walk around the house with your earbuds in, listening to an expert tell you all about photography.